UttkarshZtw/Employee-CRUD-Application/README.md

 ### Bugs to be fixed

-- Soft delete and remove the employeeCount collection
+- Remove the employeeCount collection